Azure Active Directory: Creation of new tenant and user

 In this post, I'll talk about how we can create a new Azure Active Directory instance/tenant and how a new custom user can be created within the new tenant.

 In your Azure portal, click on the hamburger menu, select Azure Active Directory resource and select the option to Create a new tenant as in the screenshot below.

 This will open up a new blade, where we will continue with the default selection of Azure Active Directory.

 On this blade, we need to provide an Organization name and a domain name for this organization.
 You might choose to use a custom name for your use case.
 Note, that there is an option to replace the organization domain with a custom domain name for production scenarios.
-With that, instead of domain name like *.onmicrosoft.com we can have something on the lines of *.customdomain.
-Select the country/region based on the datacenter closest to your region or your customers.
+With that, instead of a domain name like *.onmicrosoft.com we can have something along the lines of *.customdomain.
+Select the country/region based on the data center closest to your region or your customers.

-Click on the Review+Create option once details are filled and the new tenant will be created.
+Click on the Review+Create option once the details are filled and the new tenant will be created.

 Create a new user in the Azure AD tenant